-These deaths, she added, have both gone without any form of accountability compensation.
-She further stated that they observe that diseases which hitherto were not encountered bv the community people have now surfaced in the community.
+These deaths, she added, have both gone without any form of accountability or compensation.
+She further stated that they observe that diseases which hitherto were not encountered by the community people have now surfaced in the community.
 She made specific reference to elephantiasis and river blindness as the notable diseases that the community have had to put up with.
 She concluded that they have had several engagements with the Paramount Chief and the Management of the company in a bid to address these issues, but nothing has come out of those engagements.
-She noted that the Member of Parliament (MP) does not come to see them, and they don't have any contact with him.
+She noted that the Member of Parliament (MP) does not come to see them, so there is no contact with their MP.